 PRINCE2 Methodology in Project Management – A Complete Overview

-PRojects IN a Controlled Environment (PRINCE2) is a process-based project management methodology that aims at improving the organization, management, and control of the various phases of the project from beginning to end.
+PRojects IN a Controlled Environment (PRINCE2) is a process-based project management methodology that aims at improving the organization, management, and control of the project phases from beginning to end.

 The approach in PRINCE2 with agile project management is outcome-based which means that more emphasis lies on the end result rather than planning out the project meticulously.

 Originating from the United Kingdom in the ’80s, PRINCE2 has become a popular project management methodology worldwide.